renaissance-publishing/renaissance/content/chapters/03-the-commonwealth-today.md

 | Innovations like the three-field rotation, the use of horses in agriculture, the development of gunpowder and the development of the printing press occurred decades or centuries ago, and have begun to transform society.
 | Just as importantly, they've also begun to develop very sophisticated philosophical thought — beginning to develop the ideas behind rationalism, and to contemplate the design of political systems to serve their peoples.
 |
-| However, you should not assume that the Commonwealth is precisely equivalent to Europe at the beginning of the Renaissance; we'd like to incorporate ideas from other great civilizations.
+| However, you should not assume that the Commonwealth is precisely equivalent to Europe at the beginning of the Renaissance; we'd like to incorporate ideas from other great civilizations as well!
 |
 | Please also note that we aren't historians; please forgive us any minor errors.
 | (We're always open to making our world more historically plausible, or being introduced to new, interesting ideas that we can incorporate.)